Self-Tuning Spectral Clustering for Speaker Diarization: Experimental Setup

 \subsection{SD system}

 We conducted our experiments using the SpeechBrain toolkit~\cite{speechbrain}.
-Our implementation is based on a modified version of the AMI recipe provided in the toolkit~\footnote{\url{https://github.com/speechbrain/speechbrain/tree/develop/recipes/AMI}}, which employs a pre-trained ECAPA-TDNN model as the speaker embedding extractor~\cite{ecapa2020}.
-The ECAPA-TDNN model was trained on the VoxCeleb dataset~\cite{nagrani17_interspeech,chung18b_interspeech}.
+Our implementation is based on a modified version of the AMI recipe provided in the toolkit~\footnote{\url{https://github.com/speechbrain/speechbrain/tree/develop/recipes/AMI}}, which extracts speaker embeddings using an ECAPA-TDNN model~\cite{ecapa2020}, pre-trained on the VoxCeleb dataset~\cite{nagrani17_interspeech,chung18b_interspeech}.
 The extracted speaker embeddings are 192-dimensional, derived from the penultimate layer of the ECAPA-TDNN architecture.
 To ensure robust performance and eliminate the variability introduced by SAD, we utilized ground truth annotations.
-Each segment is set to a duration of 3.0 seconds, with an overlap of 1.5 seconds between consecutive segments.
+Each segment is set to 3.0 seconds, with 1.5 seconds of overlap between consecutive segments.